 equity graduate student fellowship

-The ASEH Diversity Committee will review the applications and select the recipient.
-Students enrolled in Ph.D. programs at Historically Black Colleges and Universities, Tribal Colleges and Universities, and Hispanic Serving Institutions are strongly encouraged to apply, although the Diversity Committee will consider applications from students from any underrepresented group.
+The ASEH Committee on Diversity, Inclusion, and Equity will review the applications and select the recipient.
+Students enrolled in Ph.D. programs at Historically Black Colleges and Universities, Tribal Colleges and Universities, and Hispanic Serving Institutions are strongly encouraged to apply, although the Committee on Diversity, Inclusion, and Equity will consider applications from students from any underrepresented group.
 Students must be members of ASEH at the time of their application to be eligible for this award.

 To apply, please submit the following three items:

 - Two-page statement (500 words) explaining your project and how you intend to use the research funds.

 - A c.v. no more than two pages in length.